VainlyStrain/Vailyn/README.md

 #### Final Steps

-If you want to use the reverse shell module, you'll need to have `ncat` and `konsole` installed.
+If you want to fully use the reverse shell module, you'll need to have `sshpass`, `ncat` and `konsole` installed.
 Package names vary by Linux distribution.
 On Windows, you'll need to start the listener manually beforehand.

 That's it!
 Fire Vailyn up by moving to its installation directory and performing